Choosing Parenthood And My Pregnancy Notes (+ Bump Favorites)

 I found sharing a secret with both sides of the family super cute.

 2. Told a handful of friends about my pregnancy very early on

 I wanted to have a support system if I were to have a miscarriage or other complications.

-3. Read up and followed a course on positive birthing
+3. Read up and followed

 Thanks to this course, I felt confident about my wish and decision for a home birth.
 Nonetheless, I also learned a lot about complications in labor, which resulted in G and I keeping an open mind and preparing for a hospital birth and cesarean, aside from a home birth.